choptastic/sql_bridge/README.markdown

   * Dates, times, and timestamps are returned as a string (or binary), like "2016-12-31", "23:15:46", or "2016-12-31 23:15:46".
-This is largely for backwards compatibility with the original implementation which returned returned dates and times as strings, and since so much of my code depends on this, it's just like it.
+This is largely for backwards compatibility with the original implementation which returned returned dates and times as strings, and since so much of my code depends on this, it's just how it is.
   * Numeric and Decimal types are returned as floats or integers.
 Again, this is because of some code I have that depends on it.